“Is it okay to have cheat days?”

 Todd

 It all comes down to your goals.
 Obviously, if you have a cheat day one day a week, and you are reaching your goal of weight loss, or diabetes reversal then keep doing it.
-If, however, you have plateaued or are not reaching your goal, then the cheat days must be restricted.
-The other option for people is to have a cheat day, and then ‘double up’ their fasting to reach their goals.
-Again, the results will vary person to person, so you need to judge for yourself how well this works.
+If, however, you have plateaued or are not reaching your goal, then the cheat days may need to be restricted.
+The results will vary person to person, so you need to judge for yourself how well things work.

 Dr. Jason Fung